measuring tape with notebook and pencil

 Knitted Fabrics

-Meter to Kg Conversion in Fabric Buying and Merchandising
+Importance in Buying and Merchandising

 • Fabric cost estimation